blackducksoftware/synopsys-detect/documentation/src/main/markdown/currentreleasenotes.md

 * (IDETECT-4517) - [detect_product_short] now correctly indicates a timeout failure occurred when multipart binary or container scans timeout during an upload.
 * (IDETECT-4540) - Multipart binary and container scans now correctly retry when authentication errors are received during transmission.
 * (IDETECT-4469) - Eliminating null (`\u0000`) and replacement (`\uFFFD`) characters during the processing of Python requirements.txt files to ensure successful extraction of dependency information.
 * (IDETECT-4447) - ID strings of detected Yarn project dependencies are now correctly formed.
-Related warning messages have been improved to identify entries in the yarn.lock file that have not been resolved through package.json files and could not be resolved with any standard NPM packages either.
+Related warning messages have been improved to identify entries in the yarn.lock file that have not been resolved through package.json files and could not be resolved with any standard NPM packages.

 ### Dependency updates